About the Museum

 Cautionary notes:

-The museum is on the second floor of a detached garage, with stair access only.
+The museum is on the second floor with stair access only.

 No restrooms are available.

 Photography is encouraged!
-For samples of photography at the museum, see here
+For samples of photography by visitors to the museum, see here

 The museum shop features postcards, books from the Zymoglyphic Museum Press, and prints from the series Views of the Zymoglyphic Region.